How to Annotate Screenshots on Mac Professionally (2026 Guide)

 With ScreenSnap Pro, this entire process takes 30 seconds.
 No more ugly screenshots, no more wasted time.

-Download ScreenSnap Pro — 11 annotation tools, 22+ backgrounds, instant cloud sharing.
+Download ScreenSnap Pro — 15 annotation tools, 150+ wallpapers, instant cloud sharing.
 One price, yours forever.

 Need a quick annotation without installing anything?
 Try our free online image annotation tool — add arrows, shapes, and text right in your browser.